YASHYK47/GoPerceptive_Backend_Task/README.md

 ## Solution -

-- Implemented the application by using puppeteer module provided by npm.by providing the url of au product from flipkart, you will get to know it is- In Stock, Coming Soon or Out of Stock.
+- Implemented the application by using puppeteer module provided by npm.by providing the url of of the product from flipkart, you will get to know it is- In Stock, Coming Soon or Out of Stock.

-## Requirements :-
+## To Run :-

 To use this application you need have NodeJs installed in your system.
 Then clone this repository and install all the dependencies in this folder by using following command-